 I think a penny has finally dropped.
 I’ve been mulling over blended learning for a while but have never quite summoned up the energy.
 I’ve also been thinking about ways I can apply the DRY (Don’t Repeat Yourself) principle to my teaching, so I can spend more time doing the fun parts of teaching.
 Slower than most, I suspect, but … Read More

 I’ve been trying to tie together some of the various bits of research I’ve come across for and against ability grouping in maths.
 Below is what I’ve got so far, but would love any other pointers, for or against.
 The last 30 years’ research suggests setting marginally improves high-achievers, but to the detriment of everyone else.
 Sources are: DfES (2004) … Read More

 Love this (via Explore).
 Theodore has, under his own steam, graphed out how interesting he thinks the various Avengers are at different episodes.
 Sense there’s a mini maths project in there somewhere.
 Thanks Theodore!

+xkcd’s Password Strength cartoon might be a fun prompt for a maths lesson.
 Children at primary school seem to like cracking codes, and hackers have a certain murky glamour to them.
 Better yet, password, security and spying is a rich topic.
 My Year 5’s have loved some basic frequency analysis.
 It ties in with the Tudors and the Babington Plot … Read More